Discover more about ATBOnline and ATBOnline Business. Click here.

 It would be so easy to buy the house of your dreams if you didn’t need cash down.
 Whether you’re saving for your first mortgage at 5 per cent down, or an uninsured mortgage at 20 per cent down, that’s a whole lot of money for most of us to come up with.

-Here are six ideas to start you thinking about where that money could come from:
+Here are seven ideas to start you thinking about where that money could come from: